rsms/LazyDispatch/README.md

 #### `DTimer sched_interval(NSTimeInterval interval, ^([DTimer[, DQueue]]))`

-Schedule a block to in the current queue to be executed every `interval` seconds.
+Schedule a block in the current queue to be executed every `interval` seconds.
 You are responsible for calling `DTimerStop(timer)` when the timer is no longer needed.

 Example: